Axway/streams-open-docs/content/en/docs/subscribers/subscriber-sse.md

 If the connection is successfully established, Streams returns `200 OK` and _Content-Type: text/event-stream_ responses.

-{{< alert title="Caution" color="warning">}}If [Subscriber SSE security](/docs/install/customize-install/#activate-subscriber-sse-security) feature is activated, an access token will be required to consume a SSE subscription.
-See section [Validate Streams Subscribers SSE API](/docs/install/apim-integration/#validate-streams-subscribers-sse-api) for more information.{{< /alert >}}
+{{< alert title="Note" >}}If the [subscriber SSE security](/docs/install/customize-install/#activate-subscriber-sse-security) feature is activated, an access token will be required to consume an SSE subscription.
+For more information, see [Validate Streams Subscribers SSE API](/docs/install/apim-integration/#validate-streams-subscribers-sse-api).{{< /alert >}}

 ## Subscribe to a topic via SSE without provisioning

-Use this mode when you need to specify the subscription mode.
+Use this mode to specify the subscription mode.
 An automatic provision will be done with a disposable SSE subscription (deleted after the SSE channel disconnection) configured with the desired subscription mode.

-{{< alert title="Caution" color="warning">}}Subscribing to a topic without provisioning is not allowed if [Subscriber SSE security](/docs/install/customize-install/#activate-subscriber-sse-security) feature is activated during the installation.{{< /alert >}}
+{{< alert title="Note" >}}Subscribing to a topic without provisioning is not allowed if the [subscriber SSE security](/docs/install/customize-install/#activate-subscriber-sse-security) feature is activated during the installation.{{< /alert >}}

 To subscribe to a topic, open a terminal and run the following cURL command: